MicrosoftDocs/cloud-adoption-framework/docs/adopt/cloud-adoption.md

 - *Reliability*: Improve the application’s ability to operate consistently without failures.
 - *Security*: Integrate advanced security measures to protect data and operations in the cloud.

 You can also integrate advanced technologies like generative AI at this stage.
 Integrated solutions can enhance application functionality in significant ways.
+Examples of AI technology include:

 - *Predictive analytics*: Use AI to anticipate customer needs.
 - *Process automation*: Employ AI to automate business processes.